mattisdada/cdk-offline/README.md

 # cdk-offline

-A demo project showing the concept of `cdk-offline`.
+A demo showing the concept of `cdk-offline`.
 This could eventually become a real library / project.
-But I think it's simple enough to just include in a project as most of the heavy lifting is conceptual more-so than code.
+But I think it's simple enough to just include parts of this into a project as most of the heavy lifting is conceptual more-so than code.

 ![cdk-offline-demo](./docs/resources/cdk-offline-demo.gif)